Operation Weiss: Forcing the way over Neretva

 In order to counter this strategic "checkmate" Tito prepared an elaborate deception.
 He ordered his sappers to actually blow up all the bridges on the river.
 When air reconnaissance brought this information to the German command, they concluded that the Partisans must be preparing a final dash north of their current position (along the western shore of the Neretva), and had blown up the bridge to prevent desertion as well as attack by Chetnik forces from the other side of the river.
 They thus began a redeployment of troops in the area to block the anticipated movement.

 This redeployment gave the Partisan engineers precious time needed to sufficiently repair the bridge and to eliminate the Chetnik troops defending its far side.
 The Germans, characteristically, quickly caught on, but were unable to correct their mistake and prepare a serious attack in time, because of their previous redeployment orders.
 With their rearguard fighting off an increasingly powerful German advance, the Partisans crossed the river under intense aerial bombardment (the Axis deployed large Luftwaffe formations), but the mountainous landscape prevented accurate destruction of the makeshift bridge.
 After the escape was complete, the weak bridge was finally rendered useless to prevent pursuit.
 The humiliating strategic defeat was amplified by Tito being able to keep his well-known pledge not to leave the wounded behind, as they faced certain execution at the hands of the Axis (which later actually happened in the aftermath of the Battle of the Sutjeska).

 The operation marked the "high point of Chetnik collaboration with the Axis powers".
 In order to ensure the operation's success, Draža Mihailović relocated from Montenegro to Kalinovik where Zaharije Ostojić, commander of operations in Herzegovina, was situated.
 On 9 March, Mihailović informed Colonel Bajo Stanišić:

 "I manage the whole operation through Branko [Zaharije Ostojić].
 No action is ordered without my approval.
 Branko is keeping me informed of even the smallest details.
 All his proposals are reviewed, studied, approved or corrected.
 In this we follow these principles: we work for ourselves alone and for no one else; we are concerned only with the interests of the Serbs and of future Yugoslavia; for the achievement of our objectives we use one enemy against another, precisely as do all our enemies with exception, and achieve our objectives with the least sacrifice, but are prepared even for the greatest sacrifices if this is necessary in the general interest, and to safeguard the people from all unnecessary exposure to danger in their homes."

-The Chetniks would have been disarmed by Germans if they had succeeded against Partisans in Case White.
+The Chetniks would have been disarmed by Germans if they had succeeded against Partisans in Operation Weiss.